Key takeaways

 What are the different types of card reader door locks?

-As has been noted, card reader door locks can be magnetic or electronic.
+As noted, card reader locks for doors can be magnetic or electronic.
 While they’re both technically electronic, one relies on magnetic plates and the other on electric strikes.

-Magnetic card reader door locks use a magnetic plate to keep the door locked.
+Magnetic door locks with card readers use a magnetic plate to keep the door locked.
 They’re commonly found in glass doors or gates that can’t support transfer wires through hinges or strike plates.

-Conversely, electronic card reader door locks use electric strikes that latch the door in place with a hinged piece of metal.
+Conversely, electronic card readers for doors use electric strikes that latch the door in place with a hinged piece of metal.
 When the lock receives an electrical signal from the card reader, it moves the metal piece, allowing the door to open.

 • Key card.
 The access credentials that replace the common key.

 • Electronic door lock.
-The component that utilizes RIFD technology to electronically lock the door.
+The component that utilizes RIFD technology to lock the door electronically.

 • Card reader.
-The exterior device attached to the door that scans the key card and approves the release of the electronic door lock.
+This is the exterior device attached to the door that scans the key card and approves the release of the electronic door lock.

 How much do card reader door locks cost?

-Card reader door locks can have a wide variety of uses at your property.
-But before you purchase one for your property, consider its pros and cons.
+Card reader locks can have a wide variety of uses on your property.
+But what are the advantages of RFID door locks, and what other factors should you consider?
+Before you purchase one for your property, consider the card reader’s pros and cons.

 Pros:

-• Compared to traditional keys, key cards and fobs can more easily be replaced.
+• Key cards and fobs can be replaced more easily than traditional keys.

-• Key cards are much less of a burden to carry than physical keys — users can even carry key cards in their wallets.
+• Key cards are much less burden than physical keys — users can even carry them in their wallets.

 • Key card door lock installation is quick and easy.